 The Most Hilarious Fail

-Now, there’s actually quite a story regarding these citrus DIY sugar scrub cubes.
+Now, there’s actually quite a story regarding this scrub.
 A hilarious story that I can’t help but share.
-If you’re just looking for the recipe JUMP to the bottom of the page.
-But if you’re looking for a bit of a laugh stay with me.
+If you’re looking for a bit of a laugh stay with me.

 I’ve never made DIY sugar scrubs before.
-So when I set out to try I purchased a block of goats milk melt and pour soap (something that was not easy to get a hold of) which is recommended for so many sugar scrubs recipes.
-Everything I read about recipes for sugar scrubs said how easy they were- so I set out!
+So when I set out to try I purchased a block of goats milk melt and pour soap and got to it.
+Everything I read said how easy they were.

-I’ve never used any soap making products before so I had no idea what to expect.
-With my first batch, I put the ingredients into a jar in the toaster oven to melt- we don’t have a microwave and for some reason, I didn’t think to use a double boiler.
+I’ve never used any soap-making products before so I had no idea what to expect.
+With my first batch, I put the ingredients into a jar in the toaster oven to melt.
 I made the mistake of thinking I could grab the jar with one oven mitt.

 And proceeded to pour the mixture all over my toaster oven.